-In Tauranga, 28% of people identify as living with a disability.
+In Tauranga, 28 per cent of people identify as living with a disability.
 Council strives to make the city accessible to everyone, so that people are able to move about easily and safely without being limited by the environment.

 Beach access mat